 2016-2023 (Universidad de los Andes)

-117 students mainly from the Mechanical Engineering Bachelor's Program
+117 students, primarily from the Mechanical Engineering Bachelor's Program

 CURRENT PROJECTS

-R2DATO (Europe's Rail Joint Undertaking): Identifying frameworks and guidelines for developing business cases and deployment strategies for digital technologies in the railway industry.
+R2DATO (Europe's Rail Joint Undertaking, ERJU): Identifying frameworks and guidelines for developing business cases (WP32) and deployment strategies (WP33) for digital technologies in the railway industry.

-PRIMAVERA (Dutch Research Council): Developing a decision-support system to guide the development of predictive maintenance solutions.
+PRIMAVERA (Dutch Research Council, NWO): Developing a product catalogue to guide decision-making in predictive maintenance solutions (WP5).

 CDAG (Celsia): Human-centric Smart Maintenance: a participatory approach applied to a hydroelectric plant.

-TURA (Worldwide Universities Network): development of an Urban Agriculture Value Assessment Framework.
+TURA (Worldwide Universities Network, WUN): Development of an Urban Agriculture Value Assessment Framework.